gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/README.md

 - ✅ Store Feature to add single or multi selection entities list
 - ✅ Store Feature to reduce boilerplate needed when calling backend apis
 - ✅ Store Feature to sync the state to local or session storage
+- ✅ Store Feature to sync the route params and query params

 # Installation and Usage